-If you cannot find free red wigglers, this is the best deal I have found on a healthy, 2 lb. package of worms.
-That is about 1600-1900 worms, more that you will need (unless your worm bin is an old bathtub and you're making 5 gallons a week of kitchen scraps!):
+If you cannot find free red wigglers, the best deal I have found on a healthy, 2 lb. package of worms is Uncle Jim's Worm Farm.
+(You'll need to Google it for now, my link to them isn't working.)
+Starting out, a 1 pound package is plenty - unless your worm bin is an old bathtub and you're genrating 5 gallons a week of kitchen scraps!.

 Healthy happy worms eat about half their weight in veggie scraps per day.

 When I started, I just got a couple of pitchforks full of bedding, food, and worms from the worm composting operation at The Urban Farm here in Denver, and I adjusted what I fed them based on how much they had left over at the end of the week.
 Lots of food left over at the end of the week: cut back.
 No food left: feed them more.

 By intentionally giving them a bit more than what they can eat, or a bit less than what they need, you can “force” your population numbers up or down, within reason.
 Of course you also need to supply them space and bedding to match.
 But if their other needs are being provided, they will multiply or die off to match their supply of food.

 Alternatively, rather than forcing your worm population to match your scraps output, you can expand or contract the size of your worm composting system.

 |vegetable scraps (but no onions or garlic)||onions or garlic|

 |fruit scraps and peels (but no citrus)||citrus fruit or rinds|

 |coffee grounds (they’ll love you for these!)||anything oily|

 |old fall leaves||pet poop|